You must have an environmental permit if you operate a regulated facility in England or Wales.

 The application must be from the operator of the regulated facility and the regulator must be satisfied that they must operate the facility in accordance with the environmental permit.

-It is in the public interest that the authority must process your application before it can be granted.
+It is in the public interest that we process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.

 You will be notified in writing of any decisions relating to your application as soon as reasonably practicable.